glopezep/opery/README.md

 Services are logical abstraction for managing workloads.

-For example, if you're working in an API REST and you have to call a user by username, it would be simpler to contain that logic somewhere and just call the method to obtain that username.
+For example, if you're working in an API REST and you have to call a user by username, it would be simpler to contain that logic somewhere and just call the method to obtain that user by username.

 ### How to create a service?